wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 ### Adding support for new beacon types:

-1. Create a new function script to standardize the raw CSV data to the standardized format (see Canatec2csv, ArgosCALIB2csv, etc. for templates)
+1. Create a new function script to standardize the raw CSV data to the standardized format (e.g. cryologger_to_csv, svp_to_csv)
-2. Add this function to the sourced functions in BeaconProcessing.R (line 58)
+2. Add this function to the sourced functions in beacon_processing.R (line 111-127)
-3. Add this function to script 'raw2csv.R', along with the appropriate 'if' statement (e.g., if (beaconType == "Canatec") {
+3. Add this function to script 'raw_csv.R', along with the appropriate 'if' statement (e.g., if (beaconType == "Canatec") {
       Canatec2csv(Drift))
-4. Add the beaconType to the list of valid command line options at line 125: valid = c("ArgosCALIB", "DFO", "Oceanetics", "Canatec")
+4. Add the beacon_type to the list of valid command line options at line 125: valid = c("ArgosCALIB", "DFO", "Oceanetics", "Canatec")
-5. Add the beaconType to the list of available options at the command line (beginning of this document).
+5. Add the beacon_type to the list of available options at the command line (beginning of this document).

 ### Error handling and logging
-Errors are logged to the output directory in BeaconProcessingLog.txt.
+Errors are logged to the the debug.txt file in the /standardized_data output directory.
 It is appendable and messages will be compiled with every run.
 A timestamp is logged with each run WHERE AN ERROR OCCURS.
-No logging will occur if there is no errors or warnings are initiated.
+Logging will occur even if no errors or warnings are initiated.

-### Errors that will halt to program include:
+#### Errors that will halt to program include:
 1. An incorrect number of command line arguments
 2. beacon_type argument is incorrect (not a possible option)
 3. If there is an error reading in the beacon data